This article runs through in detail how to run the Gaia codebase locally, and what tools are available in this setup.

 There are several different ways to run Gaia:

-- Flash your phone with an updated Gaia build
+- Flash your phone with an updated Gaia build.

-- Run your Gaia inside the App Manager/Firefox Simulator
+- Run your Gaia inside WebIDE.

-- Launch Gaia inside desktop Firefox
+- Launch Gaia inside our Firefox Mulet tool for running Gaia on the Desktop.

 You can find concise information on running it in these different ways on our Different ways to run Gaia page, along with links to more detailed information as required.
 In general these are ordered from most complex (but most realistic experience provided) to easiest (but least realistic).